A Delicious Guide to Bengali Wedding Menu [2026]

 1. Shingara

-It is a crispy pastry that is filled with spicy potatoes, peas, and nuts.
-It is also known as Samosas.
-It is a Bengali version of samosa smaller than the regular samosa.
+It is a crispy flaky pastry filled with spicy potatoes, peas and nuts.
+It also goes by the name Samosas.
+It is a Bengali version of a small samosa, as compared to the normal samosa.

 Shingara